pebakery/pebakery-docs/Commands/INI/IniAddSection.md

 # IniAddSection

-This command will add a new empty section inside the file you specify.
+Adds a new empty section inside a standard .ini file.

 ## Syntax